 Insurance risk incorporates premium risk and reserve risk.
 Premium risk is the variation of underwriting results from plan for reasons other than operational or insurance counterparty risk.
 This is influenced by the frequency and severity of claims events.
+Reserve risk is the variation in policyholder reserves for prior accident years required for reasons other than operational or insurance counterparty risk.
+This is influenced by uncertainty in the notification of claims and value of claims paid.

 Premium risk is mitigated through a diversified business plan operating within Board risk appetites and supported through the Syndicate's control environment, including underwriting controls.
 Reinsurance is utilised to mitigate against exposure to individual and correlated events.
+Reserve risk is managed within the Board risk appetite and is mitigated through strong control mechanisms as well as detailed analysis and benchmarking exercises reviewed by Chief Financial Officer (CFO) Committee and the Audit Committee.